fairlearn/fairlearn/README.md

 After the launch, the widget walks the user through the assessment set-up, where the user is asked to select (1) the sensitive feature of interest (e.g., gender or age), and (2) the accuracy metric (e.g., model precision) along which to evaluate the overall model performance as well as any disparities across groups.
 These selections are then used to obtain the visualization of the model's impact on the subgroups (e.g., model precision for females and model precision for males).

-The following figures illustrate the setsup steps, where `gender` is selected as a sensitive feature and `accuracy rate` is selected as the accuracy metric.
+The following figures illustrate the set-up steps, where _gender_ is selected as a sensitive feature and _accuracy rate_ is selected as the accuracy metric.